by Jennifer Carson

 I hope you enjoyed making this little winter chickadee!
 I’d love to hear from you and see your final project.
 Post a photo on the Crazy Wisdom Community Journal page on Facebook with the tag #winterchicks.

-Jennifer Carson is a local artist and writer with over 60 sewing patterns for both handcrafting and machine sewing.
+Jennifer Carson is a local artist and writer with over 60 sewing patterns for both handcrafting and machine sewing from faeries, to unicorns, gnomes, and dragons.
 Visit her online at: thedragoncharmer.com or find her on Pinterest @magickal.